 This club was established in October 2011.
 It offers a service to parents who find it useful to be able to drop children off earlier than usual at school.
 The club is run by a non-teaching member of staff from the school.

 Cost and Payment: The cost of BSC is a flat rate of £3.50 a day, regardless of how late a child arrives.
-Booking and payment for BSC must be made in advance to the school office, via ParentPay (please note there is a £10.00 minimum for paying this way).
+Booking and payment for BSC must be made in advance via School Interviews (https://www.schoolinterviews.co.uk/) and then payment made via ParentPay.
 A child cannot attend BSC if a payment hasn’t been made in advance.

 Activities: Children will be able to take part in a variety of activities including board games, reading activities, work challenges and DVDs.